yavin-dev/docs/pages/guide/08-start.md

 More information can be obtained at : [https://elide.io/pages/guide/v5/04-analytics.html#data-source-configuration](https://elide.io/pages/guide/v5/04-analytics.html#data-source-configuration)

-## <a id="csv">How do I add a CSV file to Yavin?</a>
+## How do I add a CSV file to Yavin?
+{: #csv}

 Direct upload of CSV to Yavin is not supported for Analytic Queries. ***You can upload the CSV to a database as a table and then create a Hjson config and access it via Yavin.*** After uploading the CSV file to HDFS and creating a Hive table on it.
-In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/db/sql/```.
+In path : ```app/ws/app/src/main/resources/demo-configs/db/sql/```.
 Create/reuse the Hjson file to point to the CSV file using Hive, example: ```CSV_Data_connection.hjson```

 **Sample Hive Connection config:**
 ```